IaDrake20/Minecraft-Bedrock-Addon-Cleaner/README.md

-Note: Currently adding a GUI and fixing some stuff
+Note: Currently adding it to work for resource packs

 I got tired of screwing around with updating addons for minecraft bedrock and now this exists.